This is where I take one of Paul Klee famous paintings and turn it into shepherd’s pie. Watch the video first, then read the details below.

 This is the first Eat Your Art challenge where the taste was improved by the artwork.
-Using Paul Klee’s “Woman in Peasant Dress” I created a vegetarian Shepard’s Pie.
+Using Paul Klee’s famous painting “Woman in Peasant Dress” I created a vegetarian Shepard’s Pie.

-During my trip in Switzerland I got to see many artworks by Paul Klee.
+During my trip to Switzerland I got to see many artworks by Paul Klee.
 I was moved by how he could express delicate feelings using abstract geometric shapes.

 My strategy was to mix mashed potato with different vegetable purees to create different colors.
 As I sat down to sample the finished product.
 The green mixed with the orange and red in my mouth, creating a subtle dance of flavors that was exhilarating.
 I suddenly was struck by a feeling of happiness.
 Like a squished ant failing to crawl on the ground that discovers its a flying elephant conquering the vast expanse of the sky.
 “This is exciting” I found myself thinking.
 I wish I could infuse the air with this sense of humble accomplishment so that everybody gets to experience it.